2025-2026 High School Program of Studies -- AITE

 Credit(s) 1 |

-This course examines the properties of functions and modeling, advanced analysis of polynomial, rational exponential and logarithmic functions, trigonometric analysis, polar coordinates and complex numbers.
-Emphasis is on algebraic, geometric, and graphic representation of these topics through critical thinking activities, as well as the use of computers and graphic calculator technology.
-Students focus on problem solving and real life applications throughout the year, as well as skills required for the SAT examination. |
+This course examines the properties of functions and modeling, radical exponents and functions, exponential and logarithmic functions, trigonometric analysis, polar coordinates, and complex numbers.
+Emphasis is on algebraic, geometric, and graphic representation of these topics through critical thinking activities as well as the use of computers and graphic calculator technology.
+Students focus on problem-solving and real-life applications as well as skills required for the SAT examination throughout the year. |

 |||

-6340_CALCULUS Prerequisite: Pre-Calculus |
+Prerequisite: |

 ||||